 Museums and Galleries featuring Chinese Painting and Art

 - Bristol Art Gallery

 - Museum of Est Asian Art, Bath.
-The Museum will be closed from 10 July – 18 August for maintenance work

 - British Museum, London